 Can children with language impairments learn two languages?

-One of the studies mentioned in the video above is the work of Dr. Elizabeth Kay-Raining Bird at Canada’s Dalhousie University.
+One of the studies mentioned in the video above is the work of Professor Elizabeth Kay-Raining Bird at Canada’s Dalhousie University.
 A short post at the university’s website describes this research.

 Children with Down syndrome can become multilingual